najgel/terraform-azurerm-api-app/README.md

 ### default_site_hostname

-The default hostname associated with the Function App, such as `mysite.azurewebsites.net`.
+The default hostname associated with the API App, such as `mysite.azurewebsites.net`.